aptech/docs/docs/CR-walkindex.rst

     orders =(3,4,5,6,7);

-    //Create a 3x4x5x6x7 dimensional array with each element
+    // Create a 3x4x5x6x7 dimensional array with each element
-    //equal to 1
+    // equal to 1
     a = arrayinit(orders,1);

     ind = { 2,3,3 };